aisystant/docs/docs/en/systems-thinking-introduction/systems-modeling/main-descriptions-of-the-system-as-a-transparent-box.md

 ---
-title: "Main Descriptions of the System as a "Transparent Box""
+title: "Main Descriptions of the System as a \"Transparent Box\""
 order: 11
 ---